scipy-india/proposal-reviewing/guidelines.md

 Begin your talk by getting to the main point within the first 3-5 minutes.
 Avoid long introductions, as they tend to lose the audience's attention.
 Try to get the attention of the audience with an interesting title.

 For lightning talks (5 minutes), focus on sparking curiosity rather than covering every detail.
 If your talk has prerequisites, make sure the audience is aware upfront.

+For sessions like BoF, maintainer sessions and sprints, try to plan out activities or questions beforehand that could help in engaging the participants and help in creating an inclusive discussion room.
+Also, please make sure to mention in the proposal what's your target group.
+For such sessions we expect the proposal author to take on a moderator role during the session.

 ### 2. Keep the Session Interactive
 Engagement is key.
 Make your presentation interactive by asking questions, encouraging participation, or conducting small activities throughout the talk.
 You can use tools for audience interaction to gather real-time feedback or conduct polls.